Patrick Caddell: Subsequent activities

 Caddell played an informal role in Howard Dean's 2004 presidential campaign.
 In 2003, in a phone conversation with Dean's campaign manager Joe Trippi (who had worked under him at the consulting firm Caddell, Doak and Shrum in the mid-1980s), Caddell came up with Dean's "you have the power" refrain.
 He attacked John Kerry's 2004 presidential campaign, which was led by his estranged former business partner Bob Shrum, as "political crypto-gangsters who have taken over the heart and soul of the Democratic Party in Washington," and that "their job is hold on to power and hold on to money.”

-In January 2010, Trippi, Celinda Lake, and Caddell were named as consultants to Andrew Romanoff’s Senate campaign.
+In January 2010, Trippi, Celinda Lake, and Caddell were named as consultants to Andrew Romanoff’s Senate campaign in Colorado.
 Caddell claimed he was "coming out of consulting retirement to work for Romanoff as he takes a principled stand for people against the entrenched interests and cesspool of Washington.”

 In November 2010, Caddell penned an op-ed in The Washington Post calling on Barack Obama not to seek re-election.

-In the run-up to the 2012 presidential election, Caddell was named one of the leading people of a group called "Secure America Now," which ran ads featuring Prime Minister of Israel Benjamin Netanyahu to target Jewish-American voters.
+In the run-up to the 2012 presidential election, Caddell was involved in the founding of a conservative non-profit group called "Secure America Now," which ran ads featuring Prime Minister of Israel Benjamin Netanyahu to target Jewish-American voters.

 In the 2000s, Republicans began citing Caddell's tirades against the Democratic Party when they spoke on the floor of the House and the Senate.
 Caddell was a regular guest on Fox News, and at the time of his death was listed as an official "Fox News Contributor".
 This earned him the label of a "Fox News Democrat" by critics such as liberal online opinion magazine Salon.
 He also frequently appeared on the conservative Web site Ricochet.com, discussing politics.